 So, what exactly is call center quality assurance?
 Simply put, it is a process or set of strategies designed to help align your organization’s goals with how your agents interact with customers.

-For example, if it’s essential that most of your customer calls are resolved in a set amount of time, a QA program can be implemented to help track this to see how your agents are doing against a given benchmark.
-Based on the data received from the QA program, you’ll be able to coach and train agents to work towards this business goal and others important to your organization.
+For example, if it’s essential that most of your customer calls are resolved in a set amount of time, a good quality assurance system can be implemented to help track this to see how your agents are doing against a given benchmark.
+Based on the data received from the QA program, you’ll be able to coach and train agents to work towards this business goal and others important to your call center.

 Call centers use QA plans to monitor things like:

 - Key performance indicators (KPIs) like average call handle time (AHT) and conversion rate

 - If agents are saying required compliance and regulatory statements

 - Conversational win markers and responses to customers

 Why Quality Assurance is Mission Critical to Your Call Center